 - If you are studying part time over two years, you will receive 50% of the loan in year one (in three instalments) and 50% of the loan in year two (in three instalments)

 - If you are studying part time over 4 years (where the full time course takes 2 years), you will receive 25% of the loan in year one (in three instalments) and 25% of the loan in subsequent years (each year paid in three instalments)

 - If you are taking a part time course over 3 years (only allowed where there is no full time equivalent course) payments wil be made over the 3 years

 - You can apply for the loan up to nine months from the first day of the final year of your course

-- Interest will be calculated at RPI+3% and will accrue from the date the first loan instalment is paid by SLC to you
+- Interest will be calculated at 6.5% (from December 2022) and will accrue from the date the first loan instalment is paid by SLC to you

 - Repayment will commence once you graduate (or leave) University and have an annual income of £21,000 or more

 - You will pay 6% of your income above the threshold to the loan.
 Repayments will be made alongside the repayment of any outstanding undergraduate loan

 - Repayments will be due in the April after course completion, or sooner if you are on a part time course, subject to your income being above the threshold.
 You can make voluntary payments if you wish

 - Any outstanding Postgraduate Loan balance will be written off after 30 years